AmberAardvark/AmberAardvark.net/src/content/products/en/item-t845.md

 ---
-title: "SF-TB T845"
+title: "Data Quality Framework"
-description: "Machine Screws"
+description: "Automated Validation"
 main:
   id: 1
   content: |
-    Introducing the SF-TB T845 – your go-to solution for precision fastening in machinery and equipment.
-This comprehensive set of machine screws is meticulously crafted to meet the stringent demands of industrial applications, ensuring secure and reliable fastening.
+    Ensure your data is accurate, complete, and consistent with our Data Quality Framework.
+This solution provides a set of reusable components and patterns for validating data at every stage of your pipeline, from ingestion to consumption.
   imgCard: "@/images/product-image-1.avif"
   imgMain: "@/images/product-image-main-1.avif"
-  imgAlt: "Mockup boxes of machine screws set"
+  imgAlt: "Data Quality Dashboard"
 tabs:
   - id: "tabs-with-card-item-1"
     dataTab: "#tabs-with-card-1"
     title: "Description"
   - id: "tabs-with-card-item-2"
     dataTab: "#tabs-with-card-2"
-    title: "Specifications"
+    title: "Features"
   - id: "tabs-with-card-item-3"
     dataTab: "#tabs-with-card-3"
-    title: "Blueprints"
+    title: "Architecture"
 longDescription:
-  title: "Precision Fastening Solutions"
+  title: "Trust Your Data"
   subTitle: |
-    The SF-TB T845 Machine Screws offer unparalleled precision and reliability for industrial applications, ensuring seamless operation and longevity for your machinery and equipment.
+    Bad data leads to bad decisions.
+Our Data Quality Framework helps you catch issues early, preventing them from polluting your analytics and reporting.
   btnTitle: "Contact sales to learn more"
   btnURL: "#"
 descriptionList:
-  - title: "Durability"
+  - title: "Automated Checks"
-    subTitle: "Crafted from high-quality materials, these machine screws are built to withstand the rigors of industrial environments."
+    subTitle: "Run thousands of validation rules automatically as part of your ETL/ELT pipelines."
-  - title: "Precision Engineering"
+  - title: "Rule Library"
-    subTitle: "Engineered with precision-cut threads and exact specifications, ensuring a tight and secure fit for every application."
+    subTitle: "Comes with a library of common data quality rules (null checks, format validation, referential integrity, etc.)."
-  - title: "Versatility"
+  - title: "Exception Handling"
-    subTitle: "Suitable for a wide range of machinery and equipment, providing versatile fastening solutions for various industrial needs."
+    subTitle: "Automatically quarantine bad data and notify stewards for remediation."
 specificationsLeft:
-  - title: "Material Composition"
+  - title: "Integration"
-    subTitle: "Constructed from premium-grade steel or alloy for exceptional strength and durability."
+    subTitle: "Works seamlessly with Azure Data Factory, Synapse, and Databricks."
-  - title: "Surface Finish"
+  - title: "Configuration"
-    subTitle: "Finished with a protective coating to enhance corrosion resistance and extend service life."
+    subTitle: "Define rules in a simple metadata database or JSON configuration files."
-  - title: "Quantity Per Set"
+  - title: "Reporting"
-    subTitle: "Each set contains a comprehensive assortment of machine screws to meet diverse industrial requirements."
+    subTitle: "Visualize data quality trends over time with included Power BI dashboards."
-  - title: "Size Range"
+  - title: "Scalability"
-    subTitle: "Available in various sizes and lengths to accommodate different machinery and equipment specifications."
+    subTitle: "Designed to validate massive datasets without impacting pipeline performance."
 specificationsRight:
-  - title: "Thread Specifications"
+  - title: "Custom Rules"
-    subTitle: "Precision-engineered threads ensure optimal grip and reliability, even in high-vibration environments."
+    subTitle: "Easily extend the framework with your own business-specific validation logic."
-  - title: "Load Capacity"
+  - title: "Alerting"
-    subTitle: "Designed to meet or exceed industry standards for load-bearing capacity, ensuring safe and reliable operation."
+    subTitle: "Integrates with Azure Monitor and Logic Apps for real-time notifications."
-  - title: "Certifications"
+  - title: "Audit Trail"
-    subTitle: "Compliant with relevant industry standards and certifications, guaranteeing quality and reliability."
+    subTitle: "Keep a full history of validation results for compliance and auditing."
-  - title: "Applications"
+  - title: "Support"
+    subTitle: "Includes documentation and sample code to get you started quickly."
     subTitle: "Ideal for use in a wide range of industrial machinery, equipment, and assemblies that demand precise and secure fastening."
 blueprints:
   first: "@/images/blueprint-1.avif"